khoury-eth/bitcoin-whitepaper-exercises/hashing/README.md

-# Bitcoin Whitepaper Exercises - Hashing
+# Bitcoin Whitepaper Exercises - Hashing - This is Tim's version

 In this exercise, you will practice writing code to create blocks, compute block hashes, and verify blocks based on those hashes.